GravityPDF/gravity-pdf-documentation/docs/v6/users/increasing-memory-limit.md

 The following article is technical in nature so if you don't feel comfortable making changes to files via (s)FTP, or from your hosting control panel, you should contact your web hosting provider for assistance.
 :::

-When talking about a *memory limit* we're referring to PHP's maximum allowed memory per process.
+When talking about a *memory limit*, we're referring to PHP's maximum allowed memory per process.
 That just means the number of resources your website is allowed to use while processing a request – or in our case, generating a PDF.
-When we talk about WordPress's maximum memory limit we're really referring to PHP's maximum memory limit.
+When we talk about WordPress's maximum memory limit, we're really referring to PHP's maximum memory limit.

 It's worth stating that WordPress memory is different to server memory.
 Your VPS may have 4GB of memory, but WordPress and your web server are only allocated a small portion of this.